Alids: Abbasids era

 To overthrow the Umayyads, the Abbasids had rallied the support of the Shia in the name of the Ahl al-Bayt, that is, the family of Muhammad.
 But many Shias were disillusioned when the Abbasid al-Saffah declared himself caliph, as they had hoped for an Alid leader instead.
 The Abbasids soon turned against their former allies and persecuted the Alids and their Shia supporters.

 In response, Shia doctrinally limited its leadership to the Alids, many of whom revolted against the Abbasids, including the Hasanid brothers Muhammad ibn Abd-Allah and Ibrahim.
 Some Alids instead took refuge in remote areas and founded regional dynasties in the southern shores of the Caspian sea, Yemen, and western Maghreb.

 For instance, the revolt of the Hasanid Husayn ibn Ali al-Abid was suppressed in 786 but his brother Idris escaped and founded the first Alid dynasty in Morocco.
 Similarly, a number of Zaydite rules appeared in northern Persia and in Yemen, the latter of which has survived to the present day.

 Some quiescent imams of the Imamites were also probably killed by the Abbasids.
-For example, their seventh imam, Musa al-Kazim, spent years in the Abbasid prisons and died there, possibly poisoned by order of Caliph Harun al-Rashid, who also had "hundreds of Alids" killed.
-Caliph al-Ma'mun later attempted a reconciliation by appointing in 816 as his heir Ali al-Rida, the eighth imam of the Imamites.
-Other Abbasids revolted in opposition in Iraq, which forced al-Ma'mun to reverse his policies and Ali al-Rida died around that time, likely poisoned.
+For example, the seventh imam, Musa al-Kazim, spent years in the Abbasid prisons and died there, possibly poisoned by order of Caliph Harun al-Rashid, who also had "hundreds of Alids" killed.
+Caliph al-Ma'mun later attempted a reconciliation by appointing Ali al-Rida as heir apparent in 817, the eighth Imam.
+Other Abbasids revolted in opposition in Baghdad, which forced al-Ma'mun to reverse his policies and Ali al-Rida died around that time, likely poisoned by al-Ma'mun.